wanoo21/ngb.email/getting-started/configuration.md

   ]
 });
 ```
-Check our [Discord channel](https://discord.gg/S6Yx6yNZSG) for more information about the standalone components.
+For more information about how to add configurations to standalone components, check the [official documentation page](https://angular.io/guide/standalone-components) or ask us in our [Discord channel](https://discord.gg/S6Yx6yNZSG) for more.